 - Plastic tray

 Pour your bottle of glue into a container.
 We like these plastic trays for messy fun.
 Add a small amount of liquid starch (we started with a tablespoon or two and gradually kept adding it until the mixture started to form into a ball).
-Mix with a spoon until the starch forms a goopy ball.
-You don’t want to add so much starch that the glue won’t stretch.

 Start working the mixture between your hands.
 You’ll see in our photos that at first, the glue mixture looks more like traditional borax slime, but after working it for a while, it turned into the spider silk strings we were looking for.

-Let the kids play in the sticky spider silk slime as long as they like.
 We added a spider made from pipe cleaner so that our spiderweb home had an occupant.
 If you own plastic spiders, they would also make an excellent addition to this activity.

 This spider slime experiment is a fun way to introduce the concepts of non-Newtonian liquids and polymer bonds to kids.
 You can read more about the science behind slime here.